TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 This field is not necessarily meaningful nor known upon the generation of QR code.
 In that case it must contain value 0.

-- `t_checkin` (4 bytes):
+- `t_event` (4 bytes):
 Restricted to `LSPtype = 1`, this is the time when the user is expected to enter the location.
 	This time is different from the timestamp when scaning this QR code, which is not used with that type of QR code.
-	The check-in time may not exactly correspond to the reality (e.g., a delayed train), but this is not an issue as all users will use the same theoretical time.
+	This event time may not exactly correspond to the reality (e.g., a delayed train), but this is not an issue as all users will use the same theoretical time.

 - `LTId` (16 bytes, or 128 bits):
 this field carries the location temporary UUID for the period.